1. Is it for me?

-You can claim Universal Credit if you are on a low income or unemployed.
+You can apply for Universal Credit if you are on a low income or unemployed.

 You will usually only be able to claim Universal Credit if you are aged 18 or over, but some people aged 16 or 17 can get it, depending on their circumstances.

 And you usually won’t be able to claim Universal Credit if you’re in full-time education or training, but people with certain circumstances can still apply.

 You can use a benefits calculator to help you understand what benefits you could get.
 You will be asked to enter information about your circumstances, and it will tell you which benefits you might be able to apply for.
 One of those might be Universal Credit.